A Simple Proof of Sharkovsky's Theorem Rerevisited: A non-directed graph proof of (a), (b) and (c)

 (2) The arguments in the above proofs of (a) and (b) can be used to give a simpler proof of the main result of Block in {\bf{\cite{bl0}}} on the stability of periodic orbits in Sharkovsky's theorem without resorting to the \v Stefan cycles.
 Indeed, assume that $f$ has a period-$2^n$ point.
 Let $F = f^{2^{n-2}}$.
 Then $F$ has a period-4 orbit $Q$.
 Arguing as in the proof of (a), there exists a point $v$ such that $\min Q = F^2(v) < v < F(v)$.
 Since $F^2(\min Q) > \min Q$, there is an open neighborhood $U$ of $f$ in $C^0(I, I)$ such that, for each $g$ in $U$, the map $G = g^{2^{n-2}}$ satisfies $G^2(v) < v < G(v)$ and $G^2(\min Q) > \min Q$.
 Thus, the point $y = \max \{ \min Q \le x \le v : G^2(x) = x \}$ is a period-2 point of $G$.
 Consequently, $y$ is a period-$2^{n-1}$ point of $g$.
 On the other hand, assume that $f$ has a period-$(2^i \cdot m)$ point with $m \ge 3$ and odd and $i \ge 0$.
 Let $F = f^{2^i}$.
 Then $F$ has period-$m$ points.
 Arguing as in the proof of (a), there exist a period-2 point $y$ of $F$ and a point $v$ with $y < v$ such that $F^{m+2}(y) > y$ and $F^{m+2}(v) = F^2(v) < v$ and $F$ has no fixed points in $[y, v]$.
 So, there is an open neighborhood $W$ of $f$ in $C^0(I, I)$ such that, for each $h$ in $W$, the map $H = h^{2^i}$ satisfies that $H^{m+2}(y) > y$, $H^{m+2}(v) < v$, and $H$ has no fixed points in $[y, v]$.
 By Sharkovsky's theorem, $h$ has period-$(2^i \cdot (m+2))$ points.

 From now on, let $P$ be a period-$m$ orbit of $f$ with $m \ge 3$.
 We shall present seven different directed graph (digraph for short) proofs of (a), (b) and (c).
 The first three proofs depend on the choice of the particular point $\min P$ and/or $\max P$.
 These particular choices simplify the proofs of (a), (b) or even (c) sometimes.
-In some cases, we shall need the following easy fact that if $f$ has a period-3 point then $f$ has periodic points of all periods.
+In some cases, we shall need the following easy fact that if $f$ has a period-3 point then $f$ has a fixed point $z$ and, for each $n \ge 2$, has a period-$n$ point $p_n$ whose iterates $p_n, f(p_n), f^2(p_n), \cdots, f^{n-1}(p_n)$ are "spiralling out" alternately around the fixed point $z$ of $f$.
+In particular, $f$ has periodic points of all periods.
 We shall also need the following easy result to show the existence of periodic points of all {\it even} periods.

 {\bf Lemma 6.} {\it Assume that there exist a point $d$ and a fixed point $z$ of $f$ such that Then $f$ has periodic points of all even periods.
-Furthermore, these periodic points can be chosen between $z$ and $f(d)$ so that their iterates "spiral out" alternately around the fixed point $z$.}
+Furthermore, these periodic points can be chosen between $z$ and $f(d)$ so that their iterates which lie between $f(d)$ and $f^2(d)$ "spiral out" alternately around the fixed point $z$.}